 - For privacy reasons, Incognito mode does not save your surfing history, and this is the feature that most users search for.

 - Google's Incognito mode was designed to make it easier to access shared computers rather than to conceal or hide your identity.

 - Although not all privacy settings are the same, most private browser settings will not save your cookies, browsing history, search records or downloaded files.

 - In today's article, we'll discuss how publishers identify the Incognito mode and how Chrome is about to remove the Flash plug-in, so keep reading for more facts!

 Google released Chrome75 just a few days ago.
-The search giant is now working to bring some amazing new features in the upcoming release.
+The search giant is now working to bring some fantastic new features in the upcoming release.

-You may be surprised to learn that users be able to bypass paywalls in the upcoming release.
+You may be surprised that users can bypass paywalls in the upcoming release.
 In other words, the new Chrome will fool websites into thinking you’re not using incognito mode.
 This feature may not go well for websites that highly rely on paywalls and subscriptions.

-Right now, users are not allowed to view the articles published on these sites.
-So, if you try to open articles in Chrome’s Incognito Mode, you can’t view any articles.
-Users are usually asked to sign in to their accounts to access the full articles.
+Currently, users cannot view the articles published on these sites.
+So, if you try to open articles in Chrome’s Incognito Mode, you can’t view any reports.
+Instead, users are usually asked to sign in to their accounts to access the full articles.

 You’re using a browser set to private or incognito mode.
 To continue reading articles in this mode, please log in to your Globe account.

 Chrome Incognito mode has been detectable for years, due to the FileSystem API implementation.
 As of Chrome 76, this is fixed.